-- 1. Go to the Subscription Usage page (System > Monitor > System Usage > Subscription button). - 2.
-Click [License Data Delivery Status]. - 3.
+- 1. Go to the Subscription Usage page (Manage > Subscription Usage). - 2.
+Click the [License Data Delivery Status] button. - 3.
 In the Status Update File field, click [Choose File] and browse to locate the "receipt" file. - 4.
 Click the [Upload] button to upload the "receipt" file to your SL1 system.